-When the parking brake is released and the brake fluid level is sufficient, if both the brake warning light and the ABS warning light illuminates, it may indicate the ABS is not functioning properly.
-Have the brake system checked and, if necessary, repaired by a NISSAN dealer promptly.
+When the parking brake is released and the brake fluid level is sufficient, if both the brake warning light and the ABS warning light illuminate, it may indicate the ABS is not functioning properly.
+Have the brake system checked and, if necessary, repaired.
+It is recommended that you visit a NISSAN dealer for this service.
 Avoid high-speed driving and abrupt braking.
-For additional information, refer to "Antilock Braking System (ABS) warning light" in this section.
+For additional information, refer to "Anti-lock Braking System (ABS) warning light" in this section.